Nonparametric Treatment Effect Identification in School Choice: School choice mechanisms, estimands, and identification

-One could interpret the deferred acceptance algorithm as computing a vector of \emph{cutoffs}.
+\citet{azevedo2016supply} observe that deferred acceptance can be interpreted as computing a vector of \emph{cutoffs}.
 Let be the least-favorable priority score among those matched to $s$, if $s$ is oversubscribed.
-The matching computed by deferred acceptance is rationalized by each student $i$ being matched to their favorite school in their choice set, where the choice set for $i$ is the set of schools for which the priority score $V_{is}$ clears the cutoff: $V_{is} \ge C_{s,N}$.
+The matching computed by deferred acceptance is rationalized by each student $i$ being matched to their favorite school among the set of schools for which $V_{is} \ge C_{s,N}$.
+This cutoff structure generates RD-driven identification.